 Goodwill of the Great Plains serves as an advocate for economic self-sufficiency through employment and education.

 We create a world of dignity and compassion by putting people to work.
 Goodwill invests in our community by: turning donated goods into work opportunities, forming and expanding job creation centers, through innovative programming and services, and development of leaders.

 - Social Entrepreneurship

 Goodwill of the Great Plains, based in Sioux City, IA, started out as Wall Street Mission back in 1890, then, joined the Goodwill movement in 1923.
 Over the years, our territory has expanded to serve northwest Iowa, northeast Nebraska, southwest Minnesota and all of South Dakota.
 We have locations stretching from Mason City, IA to Rapid City, SD.
-We currently operate 21 retail stores and donation centers, an online retail store and operate mission programming through a variety of services, programs and special events throughout our territory.
+We currently operate 21 retail stores and donation centers, two online retail stores, an Outlet Center and operate mission programming through a variety of services, programs and special events throughout our territory.